anyshake/homepage/docs/anyshake-observer/run-observer.md

 ![Edit Station Configuration](img/run-observer/edit-station-settings.webp)

-After editing the station settings, please **restart the application** to apply the changes.
+After editing, the settings will be fully applied after the next startup.

 ## Stop the Application